-Today, there are still not many ships that attempt the transit and it is by no means guaranteed that the ice will let them through.
+Today, the transit is attempted by still very few ships and it is by no means guaranteed that the ice will enable access.

 One will seldom find a chapter of history as dramatic and as tragic than that of the quest for the Northwest Passage

 Tennessee Blackmore Polar Specialist